 Ans:

-• Political theorists examine and analyze the arguments advanced by various thinkers in defense of political concepts.
+• Political theorists examine the arguments advanced by various thinkers to understand and evaluate competing justifications for political ideas and institutions.

 Q3: In addition to examining historical arguments, what else do political theorists engage in, and what is the purpose of this practice?